 Run MarkLogic Directly on Hadoop Distributed File System

 MarkLogic is a real-time database for Hadoop that leverages HDFS for scalability, performance, and availability enabling a fluid mix of data between operational and analytic workloads.
 You can run the MarkLogic Enterprise NoSQL database on top of HDFS to provide ACID transactions, role-based security, full-text search, and the flexibility of a granular document data model for real-time applications all within your existing Hadoop infrastructure.
 Learn more about MarkLogic on HDFS.

 With Hadoop and MarkLogic together, you can segregate and move your data among different storage and computation environments.
-This synergy is enhanced by MarkLogic’s partnership with Intel.

 - Financial services and government agencies often have data retention and legal reporting requirements.
 Hadoop and MarkLogic are a powerful solution for storing, accessing, reporting-on, and analyzing massive amounts of information.